 Cardiopulmonary resuscitation (CPR) is a series of steps to help a person who is not responding and has stopped breathing.
 CPR helps deliver oxygen rich blood to the body tissue when the body is not able to do this on its own.

 CPR is given to a person who is not responding and has stopped breathing.
 Reasons for this may include:

-The goal of the CPR is to provide blood flow to a victim’s heart, brain, and other vital organs until proper medical care can be given.
-The victim is likely to die if CPR is not started immediately.
+The goal of the CPR is to provide blood flow to the heart, brain, and other vital organs until proper medical care can be given.
+The person is likely to die if CPR is not started immediately.
 Complications may include

 fracture of the ribs, broken teeth, infections, and puncture of the lung.

 People with weakened bones have a higher risk of bone fractures from CPR.
 However, there is a greater risk of death if CPR is delayed or not done correctly.

 When you see someone collapse or find someone unconscious, immediately check to see if the person is responsive.
 Tap the victim and ask: “Are you OK?”
 If the victim is unresponsive, follow these steps.

 The length of time for CPR depends on the causes and response time of the emergency medical team.

 The person is unconscious when CPR is given.
 The procedure does not hurt.
 Some people may complain of soreness in the chest after they are conscious.